runningpoem30/Intel-Unnati-/README.md

 ### Project Overview

 This project focuses on performing inference on a CPU and fine-tuning a large language model (LLM) to create a custom chatbot.
-The primary goal is to leverage the capabilities of the sshleifer/distilbart-cnn-6-6 model to handle sequence-to-sequence tasks efficiently while ensuring robust performance in text generation and summarization.
+The primary goal is to leverage the capabilities of the sshleifer/distilbart-cnn-6-6 model to handle sequence-to-sequence tasks efficiently while ensuring robust performance in summarization.

 ---